WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 framework.
 This paper lays them out as five *truths* that are needed for the safe storage and usage of biometric data.

-### Biometrics Should Never Be Stored in Central Databases \[Darrell\]
+### Biometrics Should Be Decentralized

-When Biometrics for Authentication were first developed, the only option to store the biometric data for comparison with the login data was in a centralized silo connected to the internet.
+When biometrics for authentication were first developed, the only option to store the biometric data for comparison with the login data was in a centralized silo connected to the internet.
 As time has gone by, centralized silos have become more and more vulnerable, presenting irresistible targets for data thieves.

 There are a number of cases where significant collections of very